tbor111/teresaborcuch.github.io/about/index.md

 I'm a data science student at General Assembly in Boston.
 In my previous life, I was a field biologist and animal behaviorist, but my current interests include natural language processing, consumer or patient behavior, recommendation algorithms, and social network analysis.
 When I'm not data science-ing, I'm probably rock climbing.

+### Disclaimer

+All projects on this blog were undertaken as purely academic exercises and none of the work was intended to be utilized for commercial purposes.
+I'm also new at this Python thing, so take my code with a grain of salt, and I credit any tutorials or other sources that I may rely upon.

 ### Contact me

 [tborcuch@gmail.com](mailto:tborcuch@gmail.com)